Kipkay

-Kip Kedersha, better known as Kipkay, is an American author of how-to videos.
+Kip Kedersha (born December 12, 1957), better known as Kipkay, is an American author of how-to videos.
 As of 2008, Kedersha was the all-time top-grossing Metacafe user, having earned more than $120,000 for his series of instructional videos.
 The series broadcast on the internet and premiered on August 12, 2007.
-So far, more than 150 episodes have been made and the show can be found on distribution channels including YouTube and Blip.
-Kipkay's videos can be grouped into categories of pranks, D.I.Y, how-to, social experiments, and hacks.
+More than 150 episodes were made and the show can be found on distribution channels including YouTube and formerly Blip.
+Kipkay's videos can be grouped into categories of pranks, DIY, how-to, social experiments, and hacks.

+Kipkay has not been very active since around 2017.